Fired VA head Shulkin says political appointees were focused on privatization

 He said in the Times that "I am convinced that privatization is a political issue aimed at rewarding select people and companies with profits, even if it undermines care for veterans."

+In another interview, on Friday morning with MSNBC's "Morning Joe," Shulkin said he remained "very concerned about the future of the VA ... and that it's not hijacked and dismantled."

-Shulkin told MSNBC that Trump has the clear authority to decide who he wants to head the agency.
+Shulkin told MSNBC the night before that Trump has the clear authority to decide who he wants to head the agency.

 "There was clear evidence, though, that the political appointees inside the VA were working against me and my leadership team because they felt that we were trying to strengthen the VA rather than moving towards privatization," Shulkin said, declining to state names.